joylio/joylio.github.io/_posts/2016-08-23-bower-install-in-Windows.md

 ---
 layout: blog-content
 title: bower install in Windows
-meta: Problem with installing bower in Windows command prompt
+meta: Problem with npm/bower install in Windows console/terminal
-category: blog
+category: FrontEnd, OS
 ---

-#### When installing node.js in my Windows 8,
+#### When I tried to use cmd